 Every Spring the Whitehead family find somewhere big enough to house all of us and we escape for a week.
 We’ve been to Greece, Cyprus, and our all time fave, Majorca.
-This year we ended up closer to home, in the middle of nowhere ie. the Devon countryside.
+In 2021 we ended up closer to home, in the middle of nowhere ie. the Devon countryside.

 As this was our first family trip in a looooong time (thanks COVID), we splashed out on a fancy manor hotel for lunch en route.
 Pascoe House, a “boutique country house hotel” between Crediton and Okehampton, feels like the sort of place a Victorian lady would retreat from society to finish her novel.
 Except the interior has been quirkily modernised with geometric wallpaper and, in one room, an ostrich.

 Staying at: The Arches

 This is not the year for spontaneous staycations!
 England is full.
 Amazingly, my mum managed to find us this airbnb – a converted barn in the middle of nowhere in Devon, which could miraculously fit all 14 of us and even boasted its own gym.

 You definitely wouldn’t be able to stay here without a car – it would be a two hour round trip to the nearest shop otherwise.
 Although weirdly only half an hour to the nearest train station at Eggesford (perhaps the smallest station I’ve ever seen).
 Of course, the remoteness is its own benefit, as the farm is surrounded by beautiful countryside.